-2022 Awards.
-In February 2022, the Compensation Committee approved cash incentive compensation criteria under our 2017 Incentive Plan for executive officers for their performance in 2022 (the "2022 Bonus Criteria").
-Under the 2022 Bonus Criteria, each executive's cash incentive compensation award for 2022 performance was calculated based on:
+2023 Awards.
+In February 2023, the Committee approved cash incentive compensation criteria under our 2017 Incentive Plan for executive officers for their performance in 2023 (the "2023 Bonus Criteria").
+Under the 2023 Bonus Criteria, each executive's cash incentive compensation award for 2023 performance was calculated based on:

-- (A) our Adjusted EBITDA for the year (weighted 70%), which is a non-GAAP financial measure calculated as net income excluding income taxes, interest income and expense, depreciation and amortization expense, non-cash gains or losses from foreign currency exchange rate changes, as well as other significant non-cash items and other adjustments for certain charges and credits, and (B) our Bookings for the year (weighted 30%), which refers to actual annual product bookings; and - · the annual cash incentive target amounts for each executive officer, which are set by the Committee.
+- Financial performance metrics comprised of (A) our Adjusted EBITDA for the year (weighted 70%), which is a non-GAAP financial measure calculated as net income excluding income taxes, interest income and expense, depreciation and amortization expense, non-cash gains or losses from foreign currency exchange rate changes, as well as other significant non-cash items and other adjustments for certain charges and credits, and excluding any EBITDA associated with the Great North Wellhead business acquired in 2023, and (B) our Bookings for the year (weighted 30%), which refers to actual annual product bookings; - A safety performance metric that operates to reduce the final payout received by our executive officers by up to 10% if the number of reportable incidents exceeds a certain number of incidents; and - · the annual cash incentive target amounts for each executive officer, which are set by the Committee.